FAQ

 Emissions & footprint

-What is an ecological footprint?
+What is the ecological footprint?

 The ecological footprint was developed by Mathis Wackernagel and William Rees in the mid-1990s and it has since been implemented as an indicator for sustainability.
 It represents the demands made on the ecosystem and natural resources.